Neuts/video_profanity_muter/README.md

-Cannot achieve 100% detection due to limitations of local Whisper models Mutes (silence) rather than replacing with bleeps or cutting Performance depends on your hardware (GPU strongly recommended for large-v3)
+Cannot achieve 100% detection due to limitations of local Whisper models Mutes (silence) rather than replacing with bleeps or cutting Performance depends on your hardware (GPU strongly recommended for large-v3) This script works for English audio and subtitles only.
+Much more work required to add multi-language support.

 ---
 ### Troubleshooting